Out with the Old

 Old Piping Materials

 If your home was built before the ’90s, there is a likely chance that the pipes within your walls are made of an outdated material that is no longer considered the best option.
 The most toxic of materials that could be present is lead.
 Lead piping was often used for sewer and water main lines as it is exceptionally durable.
-However, as we know, lead can cause several health risks and should never transport water.
+However, as we know, lead can cause several health risks and should never be transported in water.

 Another outdated piping material is galvanized steel.
 While these iron pipes coated in zinc were seen as long-lasting, they are susceptible to corrosion and rust, causing them to wear thin and burst and crack more easily.